luke2103/modulation_pcs/README.md

   Press 2 for cosine wave
   Press 3 for using custom audio file (wav format) Enter option: 3
-  Enter audio file name: beleiver.wav
+  Enter audio file name: custom.wav
     ```

   This will generate a file called `data.txt` with float values on each line.